The Ideation Program helps social and collective impact-driven individuals better understand what they are attempting to solve.

 The program is for individuals or teams exploring a social or environmental problem and are willing to commit 5 hours per week.

-The deadline to join the Fall 2020 Cohort is September 4th, 2020.
+The deadline to join the Winter 2021 Cohort is January 27, 2021.
 Note that it may take up to 2 weeks after you submitted an application to receive a response.
 We will notify you whether your application has been accepted or rejected.
 Upon successful completion of the Ideation for Social Innovation Program, you may be eligible to apply to join District 3’s Validation program.

 The Ideation for Social Innovation program is 4 weeks long.